 How long have you volunteered with Covenant House Vancouver?

-I am into my second year here now, having started in February, 2023.
+I am into my second year here now, having started in February 2023.

-I got to introduce my award-winning book, ‘Rez Dog Blues & The Haiku: A Savage Life in Bits and Pieces’ (my memoir of my time on the rez and streets in the ’70s) to government ministers here, which they accepted copies of.
-A book that’s got some good attention, it’s an excellent way to inform people why we need a place like Covenant House.
+I got to introduce my award-winning book, Rez Dog Blues & The Haiku: A Savage Life in Bits and Pieces (my memoir of my time on the rez and streets in the 70s), to government ministers here, who accepted copies of the book.
+A book that’s got some good attention.
+It’s an excellent way to inform people why we need a place like Covenant House.

 It was a really inspiring opportunity to learn from William about his background and how he came to volunteer with us, one of a very rich and diverse tapestry of volunteers who make CHV’s work possible every day.
-THANK YOU ALL!!
+THANK YOU ALL!

 We are on the lookout for some more amazing volunteers to help us out in the kitchen, with serving meals and to deliver other services and supports for the young people we serve.
 Head to our website to learn more about the opportunities available: https://www.covenanthousebc.org/take-action/volunteer-with-us/.